heidre/projectDesign/README.md

 <b>Why can't ExposéMoi do ______?</b>
 <br>
 We designed ExposéMoi to be architecturally and functionally minimalist.
 This means that its few functions facilitate a greater amount of possibile outcomes and responses.
-Furthermore, ExposeMoi's concern with accessibility and transparency also informed its design.
+Furthermore, ExposéMoi's concern with accessibility and transparency also informed its design.
 We welcome your feedback and suggestions!<br><br>

 <b>Any further developments?</b>
 <br>